Brzeg: Late modern and contemporary

-In 1537 the duke Frederick II of Legnica concluded a treaty with Elector Joachim II of Brandenburg, whereby the Hohenzollerns of Brandenburg would inherit the duchy upon the extinction of the Silesian Piasts.
+In 1537 Duke Frederick II of Legnica concluded a treaty with Elector Joachim II of Brandenburg, whereby the Hohenzollerns of Brandenburg would inherit the duchy upon the extinction of the Silesian Piasts.
 On the death of George William the last duke in 1675, however, Austria refused to acknowledge the validity of the treaty and annexed the duchies and Frederick the Great of the Kingdom of Prussia used this treaty to justify his claim at the invasion of Silesia during the War of the Austrian Succession in 1740.
 Brieg and most of Silesia were annexed by Prussia in 1741 during the First Silesian War.
 In 1807 the town's fortifications were pulled down by Napoleon's army.
 The Prussian Province of Silesia, and thus Brieg, consequently became part of the German Empire when it was proclaimed in 1871 on the unification of Germany.
-According to the Prussian census of 1905, the city of Brieg had a population of 27,486, of which 93% spoke German, 6% spoke Polish, and 1% were bilingual.
+Despite Austrian, Prussian and German rule, the town was an important Polish printing center in the region.

-During World War II, 60% of Brieg was destroyed and many of the town's inhabitants died during the severe winter of 1944–5 as they fled from the advancing Red Army.
+During World War II, the Germans operated two Nazi prisons with three forced labour subcamps in the town and a fourth subcamp in Bielawa.
+In early 1945, some prisoners were sent on a death march to Kłodzko.
+202 Polish citizens were murdered by Nazi Germany in the town during the war.
+During the war, 60% of Brieg was destroyed and many of the town's inhabitants died during the severe winter of 1944–5 as they fled from the advancing Red Army.
 The war had brought the most severe destruction to the town in its entire history.
-Some of the town's population was evacuated by the German Army who moved its population further west inside Germany for safety and declared Brieg "Festung Brieg" (Fortification Brieg).
-After the fall of the town to the Soviets the remaining German population were later subject to harassment and expulsion (see Expulsion of Germans after World War II).
-After the war, the Potsdam Conference placed Silesia, and thus the town, under Polish administration.
-Subsequently, Brzeg and Lower Silesia were repopulated by Poles whom Soviets expelled from the eastern part of Interwar Poland.
+Some of the town's population was evacuated by the German Army who moved its population further west inside Germany for safety and declared Brieg a fortress.
+After the fall of the town to the Soviets the remaining German population were later expelled in accordance with the Potsdam Agreement.
+The town, under the historic Polish name Brzeg became again part of Poland and was repopulated by Poles whom Soviets expelled from the eastern part of interwar Poland.